marcinguy/cyanogenmod-stagefright/README.md

 Adjusted them .... + 8 bytes

-Now in the original version of the exploit (G0) I happened to land 28 bytes of vtable pointer in my sprayed heap, that should be readAt function .... but in the original version NOP were on the heap ... so I changed it to only 28 nops and started my ROP Chain/Stack right away
+Now in the original version of the exploit (G0) I happened to land 28 bytes further (+28 offset) of vtable pointer in my sprayed heap, that should be readAt function address .... but in the original version NOPs were on the heap ... so I changed it to only 28 NOPs and started my ROP Chain/Stack right away